How Much Does An Explainer Video Cost? Price vs Value

 Courtesy of IdeaRocket

 Great explainer videos convert viewers into customers.
 That’s the whole point.
 The best explainer videos keep converting for years.
 A high quality video isn’t something you make, post, and forget about.
-It’s an investment in your company and your future success.
+It’s an investment in your brand and its future success.

-Most explainer videos are animated and you pay for animation by the finished second.
+The cost of animated explainer videos is calculated per finished second.
 That’s why most animated video studios start the pricing conversation by talking about length.

-Knowing this number up front helps the studio budget its time and resources.
+Knowing how long your video should be helps the studio budget its time and resources.
 They can get an idea of how many people they need and how long it might take to complete your project.

 Often, the first 60 seconds are the most expensive.
 After that, many production costs scale so the studio will give you a break on the per-second price.